 Brought together, this encouraged social engagement – people loved seeing their thoughts projected on the big screen, while the issues created genuine, thoughtful discussions across social media that added to the event.

-Because it was such a social, innovative event, it made sense that there was a real-time social media show to run alongside it, where attendees could fully get involved, and big issues could be given prominent place on the big screen.
+Because it was such a social, innovative event, it made sense that there was a real-time social media show to run alongside it, where attendees could fully get involved, and big issues could be given a prominent place on the big screen.